lasscat/namemcpy/README.md

 # Usage (WIP) ✏️

-For usage check out the USAGE.md under the usage folder.
+For usage check out the USAGE.md.

   # Credits❤️
 Anyone who contributes gets added if I have not added you please email me.
 To all the contributers thank you so much support I would not be here without all of you ❤️